 January 30 – Bobby here – we’re adding in our review of the PC version of Rise of the Tomb Raider below:

-My experience with Rise of the Tomb Raider on PC begins with my computer, while it is a few years old, I still have minimal issues with games.
-My PC runs on an Intel i5-3470 @ 3.20GHz with 8GB RAM on Windows 10 64bit, and AMD Radeon HD 7870 Tahiti Edition GPU on AMD’s latest official drivers.
+My experience with Rise of the Tomb Raider on PC begins with my computer; while it is a few years old, I still have minimal issues with games.
+My PC runs on an Intel i5-3470 @ 3.20GHz with 8GB RAM on Windows 10 64bit and AMD Radeon HD 7870 Tahiti Edition GPU on AMD’s latest official drivers.

 I had no trouble running the game at 1920 x1080 with a steady 30 FPS with everything maxed in the Graphics tab.
-The game did hiccup when changing from gameplay to cut scene and back crashing once in the introduction level.
+The game did a hiccup when changing from gameplay to cut scene and back crashing once in the introduction level.